 The school has promised to give you at least the amount earned through micro-scholarships, so you should see at least that amount as a school-funded scholarship.
 This could be a “Wildcat scholarship” or something unique to that school.
 You could get just that amount, or you could get more.

 In fact, you may want to look for other scholarships that you’re eligible for on top of the micro-scholarships.
-Tools like ScholarshipOwl can help you find them.

 The money earned through RaiseMe won’t be broken out as separate funds on your award letter.
 If you qualified for other privately funded money (such as alumni scholarships) when you applied for aid, this will be lumped together with the RaiseMe money.